heavyind/vue-bi18n/README.md

   scopeName: "bi18n",
   componentName: "bi18n"
 }
-```

 Both `store` and `languages` are mandatory.
 The `languages` property is recommended to be an array of common language shortcodes, like `['en', 'es', 'fr']`.
+Here's what they do:

+`store`

+Allows vue-bi18n to hook into your Vuex store.

+`languages`

+Lets the store know which languages you want to support.

+`storeName`

+Sets the namespace of the store module.

+`scopeName`

+Sets the name bound to `this` under which you can access API properties and methods.
+If you were to set this to `foo`, the API would be available under `this.foo` rather than `this.bi18n`.

+`componentName`

+Sets the name of the component.
+If you were to change this to `bar`, the component would be written `<bar>` rather than `<bi18n>`.

+```

 ## API

-A handful of conveniences are attached to your Vue components, scoped under `bi18n` by default (configurable by setting `scopeName` in your configuration object):

 `this.bi18n.language` *String*